Part 5.1: Streamlit Integration I

 That is enough for a useful first dashboard page without introducing a second pricing stack.

-4) Metadata and rules page
+4) Metadata page

-Create dashboards/tutorial_fixed_income_dashboard/pages/02_metadata_and_rules.py.
+Create dashboards/tutorial_fixed_income_dashboard/pages/02_metadata.py.

 This page should: